chanddaniel254/Game/ReadMe.txt

 i have also created simple inventory system where 4 items are already stored . you can find openBag button to the top rightcorner of the game to open the inventory and closeBag button to close the inventory;

+There is one door in the scene .
+If you move the character closer to the door the door automatically open and when you move the character away the door close.